0xGearhart/foundry-erc4337-account-abstraction/README.md

 # Run the script that creates and sends a user operation
 forge script script/SendPackedUserOp.s.sol:SendPackedUserOp --rpc-url $ARB_SEPOLIA_RPC_URL --account defaultKey --broadcast -vvvv

+# Or more simply with make commands
+make sendPackedUserOp ARGS="--network arb sepolia"
 ```

 **5. Execute a transaction as owner:**